A few young women I mentored have really been hit hard by COVID-19.

 That said, COVID-19 will probably not destroy your chances of securing private loans.
 On the contrary, many lenders will see the potential for profit from investing in the regrowth of small businesses.
-If you have been counting on an online business loan for women, there is no reason as of yet to despair.

 The greater risk is that private lenders may not be capable of supporting all the small businesses struggling to make it through the COVID-19.
 The good news is that it is in the best interests of the economy as a whole for the government to ensure lenders are taken care of.
 The economy would fall apart without continued credit opportunities on a scale close to what existed before the country shut down.